PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 prefect-demo/bin/pip install -r requirements.txt

 # Authenticate to Prefect & select the appropriate
-# workspace to deploy your flows to.
+# workspace to deploy your flows to
 prefect-demo/bin/prefect cloud login
 ```